nightroman/FarNet/PowerShellFar/README.md

 Example: [Profile-Editor.ps1](#profile-editorps1).

----
+***
 **Profile-Local.ps1 and Profile-Remote.ps1**

-They are session profiles invoked on opening local and remote interactives, once per each new session.
+They are session profiles invoked on opening interactives for async local and remote sessions.
 The remote profile code is taken from the local script but it is invoked in a remote workspace.

 Non-terminating profile errors are not shown.
 A terminating error is shown in a standard message box with a bare error message.
 Examine the variable `$Error`